County of Santa Barbara

 PROBATION DEPARTMENT

-Consider recommendations regarding an Office of Traffic Safety (OTS) Grant Application
+Consider recommendations regarding an Office of Traffic Safety (OTS) Grant Application for

-for Federal Fiscal Year (FFY) 2026-2027 Driving Under the Influence (DUI) Intensive
+Federal Fiscal Year (FFY) 2026-2027 Driving Under the Influence (DUI) Intensive Supervision

-Supervision Program, as follows:
+Program, as follows:

-a) Authorize the Chief Probation Officer to submit a California OTS Grant Application for
+a) Authorize the Chief Probation Officer to submit a California OTS Grant Application for the FFY

-the FFY 2026-2027 DUI Intensive Supervision Program for a projected grant amount of
+2026-2027 DUI Intensive Supervision Program for a projected grant amount of $220,756.00 for

-$220,756.00 for the period covering October 1, 2026 through September 30, 2027; and
+the period covering October 1, 2026 through September 30, 2027; and

-b) Determine that the above actions are government fiscal activities or funding mechanisms
+b) Determine that the above actions are government fiscal activities or funding mechanisms that do

-California Environmental Quality Act (CEQA) pursuant to Section 15378(b)(4) of the CEQA
+Quality Act (CEQA) pursuant to Section 15378(b)(4) of the CEQA guidelines.

 A-22)